string-dot-byte/Lua-Text-Based-MMORPG/README.md

-== INFORMATION ==
+**Information**
-Emberfire was made by the following Lua developers:
+This text based MMORPG was developped by the following Lua developers:
 Daark#7373
 Viken#0243

-== HOW TO USE ==
+This project is open sourced and can be used in any way.
+This project is no longer being worked on as there isn't much to add into updates.
+Note that **there are multiple bugs**, but I don't have the motivation to fix them.

+**Usage**
 api file has all the functions you need to run your text based MMORPG.
-Start your code in main.lua such indicated under the documentation.
+Start your code in main.lua such indicated under the documentation in this file.

-Documentation
+**Documentation**

 api.asSpawnHostileUpdate() -- Optional, must be defined if wanted. api.postSpawnHostileUpdate() -- Also optional.